KSXGitHub/test-docker-action-dirty-workspace/README.md

-# Question
+# Does Docker action copy files and directories not in git repo into its workspace?

-Does Docker action copy files and directories not in git repo into its workspace?
+Yes.

-# Answer
+# Can Docker action modify workspace?

 Yes.